Premiership of Keir Starmer: Immigration

 One of Starmer's first acts as prime minister was cancelling the controversial Rwanda asylum plan, claiming it to be "dead and buried."
 The home secretary, Yvette Cooper, set out the first steps towards establishing a Border Security Command, to tackle smuggling gangs which facilitate illegal migrant crossings over the English Channel.
 The command would be funded by money previously earmarked for the Rwanda plan and would be responsible for coordinating the activities of Immigration Enforcement, MI5, the Border Force and the National Crime Agency in tackling smuggling gangs which facilitate illegal migrant crossings over the English Channel.
 The new office of Border Security Commander was also established, whose remit would be to lead the new command and its members, with the government expecting the appointment of the first officeholder to be made in the coming weeks.
 A team in the Home Office was tasked with setting out the remit of the command, as well as its governance structure and its strategic direction.

+In the year ending June 2025, total UK immigration was around 898,000, with non-EU nationals making up the majority (75%, or 670,000).
+This total included 143,000 British nationals and 85,000 EU nationals.
+In the year ending June 2025, total UK emigration was a provisional 693,000, with EU+ nationals and British nationals making up significant portions.
+More EU+ and British citizens left than arrived, contributing to net negative migration for these groups.
+For the year ending (YE) June 2025, the top three nationalities from non-EU+ countries immigrating on work-related visas were Indian, Pakistani, and Nigerian.